Skip to content

 3. Free Admission: These are the groups enjoying free admission:

-4. Children under the age of 12, and the adult accompanying up to five children while the remaining adults pay according to the reduced price.
+4. Children under 12 and adults accompanying up to five children, while the remaining adults pay according to the reduced price.

 6. The unemployed, recipients of social welfare or other social benefits, with the presentation of a document issued during the past 3 months.

-7. Student groups from applied arts schools, upon the presentation of their in-progress project.
+7. Student groups from applied arts schools, upon presenting their in-progress project.

 8. Student groups from Ecole du Louvre or architecture schools.